GLOBAL MARKETS-Stocks sour as Apple results leave bitter aftertaste

 By Jamie McGeever

-LONDON, July 22 Shares fell on Wednesday, dragged down by disappointment over U.S. and European corporate earnings, most notably at Apple Inc, the world's largest company.
+LONDON, July 22 Disappointment over U.S. corporate earnings, most notably at Apple Inc, the world's largest company, pushed stocks lower on Wednesday and investors towards the shelter of bonds.

-Retrenchment and caution dominated trading in other assets, with the dollar struggling to gain ground and commodities such as gold and oil resuming their downturn.
+Retrenchment and caution dominated trading in other assets, with the dollar slipping a little further from its recent highs and commodities such as gold and oil resuming their downturn.

-Meanwhile, the European Central Bank could decide on providing extra liquidity to Greek banks, while the parliament in Athens will vote on reforms it must undertake for talks on a multi-billion euro bailout to start this week.
+Stocks will look to corporate earnings on both sides of the Atlantic for direction.
+Meanwhile, the Greek parliament will vote on reforms it must undertake for talks on a multi-billion euro bailout to start this week, which will help determine broader sentiment in Europe.

-Britain's FTSE 100 was down 1.1 percent, hit by weakness in the mining and energy sectors, and the latest Bank of England policy minutes which showed "a number" of policymakers edging towards raising rates.
+Britain's FTSE 100, which is more exposed to the mining and energy sectors, was down 0.7 percent.
+British investors are also awaiting the latest Bank of England policy minutes, which may show a more hawkish tilt towards raising rates.

+"Despite a beat at the earnings level and a surge in revenue from China, the market latched onto disappointing overall iPhone shipments relative to street expectations," said Jim Reid at Deutsche Bank in London, of Apple's results.

+"Combined with a near-4 percent fall for Microsoft in extended trading after a similarly disappointing report, (U.S.) futures have fallen this morning."

 European bourses were also weighed down by a 4 percent fall in chip maker Arm Holdings.
 Although ARM posted a 32 percent rise in second-quarter profit, the results from Apple, a major customer, hit hard.

-In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan slid 0.9 percent, its biggest decline in two weeks.
+Earlier in Asia, MSCI's broadest index of Asia-Pacific shares outside Japan slid 1 percent, its biggest decline in two weeks.

-Japan's Nikkei stock index ended down 1.2 percent, snapping its six-day rising streak and pulling away from Tuesday's nearly four-week closing high as the Apple news reverberated across related tech shares.
+Japan's Nikkei stock index ended down 1.2 percent, snapping its six-day rising streak and pulling away from Tuesday's nearly four-week closing high as the Apple news reverberated on related tech shares.

 STERLING EFFORT